Atalanta/cucumber-chef/README.md

 Start an SSH session to the server (server):

-    I ssh to (server) with the following credentials:
+    I ssh to "(server)" with the following credentials:
       | username | password |
       | root     | root     |